ChrisWhealy/wasm_sha3/README.md

 The padding rules depend on whether SHA3 is being used in SHA2-replacement mode, or XOF mode.
 In our case, we are only concerned with SHA2-replacement mode, so the padding rules are as follows:

-* The data is suffixed with the padding marker bits `01`
+* The data must be suffixed with the two padding marker bits `01`
-* The padding marker is followed by a bit sequence that starts and ends with bit `1` and between which are zero or more bit `0`s
+* The padding marker must be followed by a variable length bit sequence that:
+   * Starts and ends with bit `1`
+   * Between the start and end `1`s there must be zero or more bit `0`s

 Thus, if the size of data `n` in the last block is 4 or more bits smaller than the rate `r`, the last block will be padded as follows: